 The free energy difference in a globular protein that results from folding into its native conformation is slight.
 It is marginally stable, thus providing a fast rotational speed and effective control of protein synthesis and degradation.

 Unlike fibrous proteins that only have a structural function, globular proteins can act as:

 - Enzymes catalyze organic reactions in the body under mild conditions and with excellent specificity.
 Different esterases fulfill this function.

 - Messengers by transmitting messages to regulate biological processes.
 Hormones perform this function, that is, insulin, etc. Transporters of other molecules across membranes.

 - Stocks of amino acids.
 Globular proteins, rather than fibrous proteins, also perform regulatory functions.

 - Structural proteins, for example, actin and tubulin, are globular and soluble as monomers but polymerize to form long, stiff fibers.

 Globular proteins tend to have a single specific conformational structure.
 The general topological and conformational characteristics of a protein are mainly governed by:

 - Continuous refolding to native conformations.
-Sometimes the addition of organic solvent alters the conformational flexibility and structure of a protein due to the change in dielectric constant, leading to an overall change in the stability of the protein molecule under consideration.
+Sometimes the addition of organic solvent alters the conformational flexibility and structure of a protein due to the change in the dielectric constant, leading to an overall change in the stability of the protein molecule under consideration.

-The definition of denaturation is the non-proteolytic modification in a structure of a natural / native protein, which produces a change in the sea in its physical, chemical and, ultimately, biological activity.
+The definition of denaturation is the non-proteolytic modification in a structure of a natural/native protein, which produces a change in the sea in its physical, chemical, and, ultimately, biological activity.